How to Clean Silicone Molds

 Do not use abrasive scrubbers or sponges against silicone because you don’t want to cut or scratch the surface of your mold.

 You don’t have to wash your molds, your dishwasher can!
 Silicone molds are dishwasher safe.
 They won’t break or deform after they’ve been through the wash.
 Do not put your molds in your dishwasher if they are singular and small, otherwise they might get lost in the wash.
 You can try to, just at your own discretion.
+Always remember to read the instructions that come with the mold, or on the manufacturer's website.

 3. Baking Soda